 You can also use outsourcing in tandem with your hiring process.
 Use an outsourced firm to determine which marketing techniques work best for your firm, whether that’s PPC, regular blog content or LinkedIn posts.
 You could then hire someone to focus on those areas based on the results that you established through outsourcing.

-5. Costs of outsourcing can scale or fluctuate with the business
+5. Costs of outsourcing can scale with the business

 Often, an agency will be able to charge a more variable rate.
 They might bill you for the hours worked or agree to a fixed price for a particular job (such as building a new website).
 This is particularly useful if your team’s workload fluctuates month to month.